GENI-NSF/geni-tools/README-omni.txt

   - Single URL given in -a argument, if provided, ELSE
   - List of URLs given in omni_config aggregates option, if provided, ELSE
   - List of URNs and URLs provided by the selected clearinghouse

+  -o Save result (JSON format) in per-Aggregate files -p (used with -o) Prefix for resulting version information files

 ==== listresources ====
  * format:  omni.py listresources [-a AM-URL] [-n] [slice-name] \